SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - RF64 - See "RIFF64".
 - RIFD - See "Dynamic RIFF".
 - RIFF64 - A 64-bit RIFF-type format.
 Contrast to the RIFF format, which is 32-bit.
 Therefore, the maximum file size is above 4 gigabytes in size.
-- RIFF-type format - Formats similar to RIFF (Resource Interchange File Format), see "RIFF" in the SF2.04 specification for more information.
+- RIFF-type format - Formats similar to RIFF (Resource Interchange File Format), see "RIFF" in `SFSPEC24.PDF` for more information.
 - SFe - A family of enhancements to the SoundFont® 2.04 formats, unofficially created after E-mu/Creative abandoned the original format.
 May not be structurally compatible with legacy SF2.04.
 - SFe 4 - This new specification, based on SoundFont® 2.04 and Werner SF3, with a set of new features making it more realistic.
 Not to be confused with the incompatible Cognitone SF4 file format.
 - SFe-compatible - Indicates files, data, synthesisers, hardware or software that conform to the SFe specification.
+- SFe Compression - The compression system based on Werner SF3 that SFe programs should be compliant with.
 - Static RIFF - Any RIFF-type format with a fixed chunk size field width, including RIFF or RIFF64.
 See "RIFF-type format", "RIFF" and "RIFF64".
 - Tree structure - A structure consisting of branches and leaves.
 - Version 3 - See "Werner SF3".
 - Version 4 - See "SFe 4".
 - Vorbis - A lossy audio compression format commonly used in open-source software.
 The basic compression format that most Werner SF3 and SFe-compatible software should be expected to implement.
 - Werner SF3 - A small upgrade to SoundFont® 2.04 created by Werner Schweer to allow an open source compression solution for SoundFont® programs.
+Standardised as SFe Compression.

 And these changes: